Welcome to Jessie Bakes Classic Cakes Part 3

 Assemble the cake

-- Place one of the cake layers on a cake stand or plate.
+- Place one of the carrot cake layers on a cake stand or plate.
 If the cake has domed on top, use a sharp knife to trim off the top and make the cake flat.

-- Spread the remaining buttercream on top.
+- Spread the remaining cream cheese frosting on top.

-More cake recipes to love
+More classic cake recipes to love

 This post contains affiliate links which means I will make a small commission if you purchase through those links.
 I only recommend products that I know, trust and love!